What is the 9-11 VCF and What Does it Do?

 April 25, 2018 | World Trade Center

 Pretty much anyone who was over the age of five that day, remember to some extent the events of 9-11.
 Even all of these years later we still feel the effects of it and we still remember that great tragedy.
 For those who lost loved ones and family members in the terrorist attack and even for those who survived and helped with rescue and cleanup efforts but got sick in the process, these individuals continue to suffer the effects of that attack even to this day.
 In light of the worst terrorist attack ever on American Soil, action was taken to try and help in some small way compensate those who were injured or adversely affected by the events of 9-11.
-To this end, the September 11th Victim Compensation Fund (VCF) was set up.
+To this end, the Zadroga Bill was written and the September 11th Victim Compensation Fund (VCF) was set up.

 Understanding the VCF